slidedrum/Blue-Prince-Notes/Puzzles/Coat Of Arms-crest puzzle.md

--
 - in several rooms in the house, there is a coat of arms with numbers under it.
-It's important somehow.
 	- [[The Wine Cellar]]
 		- ![[Pasted image 20251213064715.png]]
 	- [[The Master Bedroom]]